wso2/istio-apim/README.md

 ##### 4. Update the API name, version and service for subscription validation

 ```
-Open the samples/api.yaml and update api name, version and the service mesh service which needs to map the API and the service.
+Open the samples/api.yaml and update the following.

+- api.service
+- api.version
+- service

 Then deploy the api as follows.